How Do We Trumph The Race Card

 When did it become racist?
 Witnesses reported they saw a man breaking into a home at night; there was no mention of race or color in the 911 call.
 Why not just show ID, and prove it was his home?
 Because, he wanted to play the race card; and the only person that tried to trump it (the arresting officer) was then deemed a racist?
 If the professor were white (or any other race for that matter), the police would have demanded the same information and verification from him.
 If an individual refused, then he or she, should be arrested.
 Additionally, why did the White House get involved?
 That in itself could be misconstrued.

 We as a society have to move past this.
 It is beginning to look, as if, some people want racism to exist as a way of manipulating an already fairly level playing field.
 We stand at a cross road in society.
-This nation for the first time has a president of color.
-If this man succeeds it will be because he is capable of handling the problem, and conversely if he fails it will be because he was not.
+This nation for the first time had a president of color.
+If his tenure is thought back on as successful it will be because he was capable of handling the problem, and conversely if he is thought of as lacking, it will be because he was not.
 If the truth were to be known, he stepped into an economic situation set up by the past twenty years of presidents (Democratic and Republican), almost certainly to be a no win scenario, no matter who had taken the reigns.
-However, society will judge him on actions he takes to circumvent the crisis facing this nation.
+However, society will judge him on actions he took to patially circumvent the crisis this nation still faces.

 We depend on the people we elect to mold this country into a better world for it's children, and then allow them to take away, the basic forms of morality and justice set up by the forefathers of this nation.
 If we want to see racism disappear in society, then we must begin to eliminate all aspects of it.